capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

 To locate the directory containing the header include files, search your file system (not just your home folder) for a file called 'SCVersion.txt'.
 The directory containing this file, usually '/usr/include/SuperCollider', is the one you want.

 This location will be referred to as **HeaderIncludeFileLocation** for the remainder of this article.

+If you find that SCVersion.txt is not on your file system, you will need to create it.
+Create a file of that name in '/usr/include/SuperCollider'.

+Now fire up the IDE and read the introductory text that appears in the post window.
+You will see a line like this:

+    Welcome to SuperCollider 3.6.6.
+For help press Ctrl-D.

+Make a note of the three numbers in the SuperCollider version.
+Now give SCVersion.txt the following contents:

+    set(PROJECT_VERSION_MAJOR {major version})
+    set(PROJECT_VERSION_MINOR {minor version})
+    set(PROJECT_VERSION_PATCH {build number})

+So in my case, I would give SCVersion.txt the contents:

+    set(PROJECT_VERSION_MAJOR 3)
+    set(PROJECT_VERSION_MINOR 6)
+    set(PROJECT_VERSION_PATCH 6)

 ### Getting the source code for the plugins
 Simply clone the git repository: